-- Papers that exhibit significant error of punctuation, grammar, spelling, or syntax (generally, three or more errors per page) risk failing. - You must submit typed rough and final drafts of all five papers as well as the close reading assignment in order to pass this course.
+- Papers that exhibit significant errors in punctuation, grammar, spelling, or syntax (generally, three or more errors per page) risk failing. - You must submit typed rough and final drafts of all five papers in order to pass this course.
 You must also complete the midterm exam and pass the final exam to pass the course. - If you are two final drafts behind, for any reason, you automatically fail the course. - You cannot drop this course without a Dean's permission.